How to Foster Staff Buy-In for Your Reading Challenges

 Encourage Participation, Friends, and Leaderboards

 Connecting staff members with our friends and leaderboards feature is one of the most powerful ways to motivate them to use Beanstack.
-Johnson shared that, here at Zoobean, our team religiously logs their reading, jostles for top position on the leaderboard, and peruses colleagues’ recently read titles to find their next book.
+At Zoobean, our team religiously logs their reading, jostles for the top position on the leaderboard, and peruses colleagues’ recently read titles to find their next book.

 Youth services librarian Danielle Masterson at Wilmington Memorial Library in Massachusetts goes all-out sharing her friend code, and not just with staff.
 She added her friend code to her personal email signature and social media accounts to encourage readers in the community to add her.
 Then, she shares updates about their progress in library communications and builds community excitement for reading.

 During the roundtable, there was also an enlightening back-and-forth in the chat about how libraries should deal with staff members in their challenge participation statistics.
 One librarian felt like their participation could skew data results, but another responded that they believe that staff should count as part of a library’s service community.
 Just like staff can use library resources, attend programming with their family, and check out books, they can also be included in challenge participation.
-And Johnson reminded participants about Beanstack’s robust reports and insights, which you can use to filter out staff participation if needed.
+As a friendly reminder Beanstack’s robust reports and insights allow you to filter out staff participation if needed.

 Learn More